-Generally Freelancers and Workers are not covered by these Procedures.
+Generally Freelancers and Workers aren’t covered by grievance procedures.

-All Employers are advised to have a grievance procedure for employees to use if they are unhappy with any of their working conditions.
+All Employers are advised to have a grievance procedure for employees to use if they’re unhappy with any of their working conditions.
 Employees are advised to talk about any problems informally in the first instance, before raising an official grievance with your employer.

 Resolving a grievance informally:

 - where relationships between an employee and their manager have broken down, a formal grievance can cause problems where the employee and manager need to continue working together.
-Informal talks to find out what outcome the employee wants are important where the allegations are not so serious.
+Informal talks to find out what outcome the employee wants are important where the allegations aren’t so serious.